Rhodes Island Attractions

 Rhodes.
 What makes it special is that it is home to a diverse range of species of Jersey Tiger moths.
 Every year, colorful moths and butterflies cover the land from mid-June to mid-September.
 They are attracted to the region due to highly humid weather conditions.
 The Oriental Sweetgum trees in the valley give off a faint, distinctive scent that attracts moths and butterflies, creating an exceptional biotope.

-The natural beauty of the landscape, combined with the delightful presence of thousands of butterflies, brings in hordes of local and foreign tourists to the valley every summer.
-Unfortunately, the population of butterflies is depleting progressively since they don’t have a stomach and can’t feed to gain energy.
-When disturbed due to human activities, they fly more frequently, which causes excessive energy loss.
-This is one of the leading reasons behind the decreasing population of butterflies in the region.
+The stunning natural beauty of the landscape, along with the charming presence of thousands of butterflies, attracts crowds of both local and international tourists to the valley every summer.
+Unfortunately, the butterfly population is gradually declining because they lack a stomach and cannot feed to gain energy.
+When disturbed by human activities, they fly more often, leading to excessive energy loss.
+This is a major reason for the declining butterfly population in the region.

-A few decades ago, a German entomologist, studied the butterflies that emerge in the Butterfly Valley during June and September.
-This particular species of butterflies is called Callimorpha Qudripunctaria Himalaiensis.
-The remarkable name befits the species since it was first discovered in the great mountains of Himalayas.
-These butterflies are abundantly found in Australia, Brazil, Peru, California, and many other places where the native plants include the Liquidambar Orientalis trees.
+Several decades ago, a German entomologist studied the butterflies that appear in Butterfly Valley between June and September.
+This specific butterfly species is known as Callimorpha Qudripunctaria Himalaiensis.
+The impressive name suits the species since it was first discovered in the majestic Himalayas.
+These butterflies are commonly found in Australia, Brazil, Peru, California, and many other places where native plants include the Liquidambar Orientalis trees.

-The butterflies appear in the valley during the summer season.
-They mate, lay eggs on the island, and fly off in September once the temperature starts to change.
-The eggs produce larva in April.
-By the next month, the larvae transform into chrysalises.
-The transformation finally completes in early June as chrysalises transform into adult butterflies.
-As the temperature starts to rise, these beautiful butterflies leave their locale and travel through the night to reach the valley.
-The moderately cool temperature of the valley and its surrounding areas, coupled with the sweet scent of raisins, is the reason behind this mass migration.
+Butterflies arrive in the valley during the summer.
+They mate, lay eggs on the island, and depart in September as the temperature begins to change.
+The eggs hatch into larvae in April.
+By the following month, the larvae develop into chrysalises.
+The transformation is completed in early June when chrysalises become adult butterflies.
+As the temperature rises, these beautiful butterflies leave their habitat and travel overnight to reach the valley.
+The moderately cool temperature of the valley and its surroundings, along with the sweet aroma of raisins, drives this mass migration.

 It is a great escape, especially if you travel as a family with young kids!